News / May 20, 2026

 The international angle matters because it moves the UAP discussion away from a single U.S. narrative.

 Different countries are making different choices.
 Some publish old files.
 Some collect new reports.
 Some build pilot forms.
+Some run parliamentary colloquia.
 Some answer FOI requests.
 Some say they have nothing.

 That patchwork is not as dramatic as a disclosure countdown.